Sunday

 Parsley is propagated from seed, which can be a challenge.
 Parsley seeds are small and the shell casings are hard.
 They are notoriously difficult to germinate.

 This is what's worked for me: Soak parsley seeds for about an hour in an ounce of warm water to which you have added a couple of drops of dish washing liquid.
 Strain, rinse, and remove seeds to a dish of clear, warm water.
 I would even say hot water, but I don't want anyone to boil his or her seeds by accident.
-If you bake, use water that’s about the same temperature as you would use to grow yeast.
+If you bake, use water that’s about the same temperature as you would use to cultivate yeast.
 My guess, as I've never tested the water before using it, is about 105 Degrees Fahrenheit or so.

 Start the seeds indoors a few weeks before the last frost in your area as they take some time to get going.
 Parsley seeds like warm soil, so give their pot a warm spot (not hot) if you want to speed up the process a little.